bhuffman-usgs/waterrat/README.md

 1. Press the Win + R keys, type "cmd" (without quotations) in the box, and press "OK."
 The command line will open.
 2. Type "conda create -n vepy python" (without quotations).
 This will create a virtual environment named "vepy" to install the WaterRAT package to.
-3. When the virtual environment is done being created, type "conda activate vepy" (without quotations).
-4. Type "pip install git+https://github.com/bhuffman-usgs/waterrat" (without quotations).
+3. Type "pip install git+https://github.com/bhuffman-usgs/waterrat" (without quotations).
 The WaterRAT package will begin installing, including all its dependency packages.
-5.
+4. Visit the "docs" folder in the WaterRAT repository and download the config.ini file for use in the next section.

 ## How to Start the Web Application

-1. Open Windows File Explorer and navigate to the folder containing the config.ini configuration file.
+1. Open Windows File Explorer and navigate to the folder containing the config.ini file.
 2. Go to the "File" menu and select "Open command prompt" or "Open Windows PowerShell."
+3. Activate the virtual environment created in the previous section by typing "conda activate vepy" (without quotations).
-3. Type "python" (without quotation marks) into the command prompt and press enter.
+3. Now type "python" (without quotations) into the command prompt and press enter.
 If you see ">>>" in the command prompt, the Python interperter is now running and you may proceed.
 4. Type "import waterrat.suite as wrs" (without quotations) and press enter.
 5. Type "wrs.appRun()" (without quotations) and press enter.
 The application will start.
 6. A window will pop up and you will be prompted to select a data file.
 Select the AUV data file (CSV file type).
-7. Open a web browser (Google Chrome is recommended) and go to the following website: localhost:8050
+7. Open a web browser (Google Chrome is recommended) and go to the following url: "localhost:8050"

 ## Initial Parameters